hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

       right and cost-efficient technologies that solve the delivery problems.
       However, the urgency of the issue requires more agile and creative solutions to address the challenges described above.
+  - title: Distant Socialising
+    logo: /img/ee.jpg
+    logoTitle: 'by Ministry of Rural Affairs, Estonia'
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      While the virus is having a halting effect on our lives, it has none on the seasons.
+Spring has reached the Northern hemisphere marking the beginning of a busy season in agriculture – a period where hiring in large numbers is an absolute necessity.\

+      \

+      The share of immigrant labour among both skilled and seasonal workforce in this sector is a well-know secret in most parts of the world.
+Many workers left during the outbreak of the crises, but most were just getting ready to come.
+Except that now, borders are closed, and ironically, national food security now falls on the shoulders of locals – those who have never had any interest and lack skills to take on this line of work.\

+      \

+      At the same time, unemployment is on the rise in many other sectors, figures on payslips are diminishing and workers are forced to accept unpaid vacations for the unseen future.
+How to bridge these problems?
+How to get locals with reduced working hours to contribute to this season’s harvest and our local food supply?
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="91d6d1f115cd637b0006de3a42b306a5bea286f3"